Sonatrach pokreće digitalnu antikorupcijsku platformu za borbu protiv mita

 As one of the largest energy companies in the world, Sonatrach has faced several corruption scandals over the past two decades involving company officials and foreign entities.
 Notably, the company was involved in a corruption case with two Italian companies, Eni and Saipem, concerning energy and engineering projects.

-Alžirsko pravosuđe trenutno istražuje Sonatrachovu akviziciju rafinerije nafte Augusta na Siciliji 2018. godine.
-Ova istraga dovela je do deportacije bivšeg izvršnog direktora kompanije Abdelmoumena Oulda Kaddoura iz UAE 2021. godine.
+Alžirsko pravosuđe trenutačno istražuje Sonatrachovo stjecanje rafinerije nafte Augusta na Siciliji 2018.
+Ova istraga dovela je do deportacije bivšeg izvršnog direktora tvrtke, Abdelmoumena Oulda Kaddoura, iz UAE 2021.

 Sonatrach’s initiative to launch a digital anti-corruption platform is a significant step forward in addressing corruption and bribery within the company.
 By providing a secure platform for reporting, Sonatrach aims to create a more accountable and ethical working environment.